RetroDECK/ES-DE/USERGUIDE-DEV.md

 If you copy or migrate a collection from a previous version of EmulationStation or if you're setting up ES-DE on a new computer, the collection will not be enabled by just copying its configuration file to the `~/.emulationstation/collections` directory.
 You always need to explicitly enable each collection via the menu.

-If you're migrating from a previous version of EmulationStation that has absolute paths in the collection files, these will be rewritten with the %ROMPATH% variable the first time you make a change to the collection.
+If you're migrating from a previous version of EmulationStation that has absolute paths in the collection files, then these will be rewritten with the %ROMPATH% variable the first time you make a change to the collection.

 ## Custom event scripts